stormasm/nunotes/repl.md

 ### the file repl.rs in the nu-cli crate

-- which lives inside the file repl.rs in the crate nu-cli
+- *evaluate_repl* lives inside the file repl.rs in the crate nu-cli
 - the *evaluate_repl* function has a loop construct inside of it
 - inside the loop construct is a call to loop_iteration -